Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Discussion Conclusions

+A key process not considered here is the potential role of feedback energy in unbinding material initially bound to the neutron star (with binding energy $E_{\rm bind}\approx G M_{\rm NS}M_{\rm disk}/R_{\rm disk} \approx 10^{48} \,\rm{erg}$).
+In principle, material may be unbound before the roughly $10^{-2}M_{\odot}$ necessary to attain millisecond spin periods can be accreted by the neutron star, thus inhibiting the viability of these TDEs as a MSP formation mechanism.
+Feedback may arise through accretion energy \citep[e.g.,][]{ArmitageLivio2000,Papish2013} or nuclear energy generated through burning of hydrogen (and possibly heavier elements) near the neutron star surface \citep[e.g.,][]{Hansen1975,Taam1985,Bildsten1998}.
+Energy generated through accretion is expected to be of order $E_{\rm acc}\sim \eta M_{\rm acc} c^2$, where $\eta$ is the uncertain accretion efficiency.
+For a typical $\eta\approx 0.01$, $M_{\rm acc}\approx 10^{-4}\,M_{\odot}$ is sufficient to unbind the envelope, assuming the accretion energy can very efficiently couple mechanically with the envelope.
+In reality, for disks similar to those considered here, a fraction of the accretion energy can likely be released relatively unabsorbed through the polar regions \citep[e.g., a jet-like geometry;][]{Livio1999}.

-A key process not considered here is the role of nuclear energy generated through burning of hydrogen (and possibly heavier elements) at the surface of the neutron star \citep[e.g.,][]{Hansen1975,Taam1985,Bildsten1998}.
-This process may lead to a bright electromagnetic flare and in some cases lead to ejection of the remaining bound material \citep[e.g.,][]{Podsiadlowski2010,Ivanova2015,Grichener2018}.
-The key elements of the latter process are: (i) The amount of energy released -- e.g., is it comparable to the binding energy of the envelope? (ii) The timescale of energy release -- for example, the association of recurrent X-ray bursts from neutron stars accreting at low rates \citep[e.g.,][]{Grindlay1976} with nuclear burning processes \citep[e.g.,][]{WoosleyTaam1976} suggests fuel may accumulate on a timescale of hours before being released as a thermonuclear runaway that lasts for $\lesssim10\,$s \citep[for summary, see][]{Bildsten1998} (iii) How efficiently the energy released couples with the remaining bound material -- for example, if the coupling is inefficient and most of the nuclear energy can be released as radiation \citep[e.g.,][]{Grichener2018,Soker2018} then ejection of the envelope may be difficult.
-We reserve for future study treatment of the possible feedback of nuclear burning on the long-term outcome of these TDEs.
+In the nuclear energy case, previous studies have demonstrated in the context of common envelope episodes, nuclear energy may be sufficient to eject remaining bound material \citep[e.g.,][]{Podsiadlowski2010,Ivanova2015,Grichener2018}.
+However, the efficiency of mechanical coupling is also key here; if the coupling is inefficient and most of the nuclear energy can be released as radiation \citep[e.g.,][]{Grichener2018,Soker2018} then ejection of the envelope may be difficult.
+We reserve for future study treatment of the possible role of feedback from both accretion and nuclear energy on the long-term outcome of these TDEs.